ImperialCollegeLondon/safedata/build_notes.md

-These documentation pages are a key part of the package and so whenever the code changes, the documentation should be rebuilt  before commits are made: this ensures that the full package is submitted to Travis CI.
+These documentation pages are a key part of the package and so whenever the code changes, the documentation should be rebuilt  before commits are made: this ensures that the full package is submitted to GitHub Actions.

-### Website
+## Website

 In addition to using `roxygen` to maintain the in-package documentation, `safedata` also uses `pkgdown` to create a documentation website.
 The